 Get StartedPolicyholders can elect to receive their dividends in several ways:1

 You can elect to apply your dividends directly to future premium payments.
-This can help you reduce the cost of life insurance coverage and automatically pay part or all of your premiums.
+This can help you reduce the cost of life insurance coverage and pay part or all of your premiums.
 Applying dividends to premium payments can also help ensure coverage doesn’t lapse if you encounter financial problems in the future.

 You can have your insurer pay your dividends directly into your cash value and earn interest.
 This allows the principal to grow faster, which also helps you earn larger interest payments.
 Leaving your dividends in the policy could help you grow your cash value as a source of wealth more quickly.

-Paid-up life insurance is simply coverage that is already paid for, meaning you don’t need to pay additional premiums.
-You can use your dividends to purchase additional paid-up life insurance.
+Paid-up life insurance is simply coverage that is already paid for, meaning you don’t need to pay additional premiums.4 You can use your dividends to purchase additional paid-up life insurance.
 This allows you to increase your coverage without a corresponding increase in premium payments.

-Purchasing a reduced paid-up policy with your dividends allows you to stop paying premiums entirely, but you must lower your death benefit.
-You may want to consider this option if you have gone through changes that require less coverage and want to cut your out-of-pocket costs.
+Purchasing a reduced paid-up policy with your dividends allows you to stop paying premiums entirely, but you must lower your death benefit.5 You may want to consider this option if you have gone through changes that require less coverage and want to cut your out-of-pocket costs.

 Regardless of how you choose to receive your dividends, keep in mind that you may owe taxes on any amounts that exceed premiums paid.
 Tax professionals can help you determine whether you owe taxes on your dividends.